-Table A.63: Module Types for Postpress (Sheet 2 of 2)
+Table A.60: Module Types for Postpress (Sheet 1 of 2)

-VALUE DESCRIPTION EndSheetGluer The end sheet gluer merges the front end sheet, the book block and the back end sheet together.
+VALUE DESCRIPTION BlockPreparer The block preparer prepares the book block for a hardcover book.
+See ▶ Section 5.6.1 BlockPreparation.
+BoxFolder The box folder folds and glues blanks into folded boxes for packaging.
+See Section 5.6.2 BoxFolding.
+CaseMaker The case maker produces the hard case for books.
+See ▶ Section 5.6.5 CaseMaking.
+Caser The caser joins the hardcover book case and the book block.
+See Section 5.6.6 CasingIn.
+Chain The transport chain or conveyer to transport gathered / collected product.
+EndSheetGluer The end sheet gluer merges the front end sheet, the book block and the back end sheet together.
 See ▶ Section 5.6.13 EndSheetGluing.
 Feeder The feeder module, feeds the device with paper.
 See Section 5.6.14 Feeding.
 Gluer The gluer applies glue to a component.
 See Section 5.6.17 Gluing.
 HeadBandApplicator The head band applicator applies a head band to the book block.
 See Section 5.6.18 HeadBandApplication.
 InkJetPrinter The printer that uses inkjet technology to print images or text on a component.
 See > Section 5.5.2 DigitalPrinting.
 Inserter The inserter inserts one or more "child" components to one "mother" component.
 See ▶ Section 5.6.20 Inserting.
 Jacketer The jacketer wraps a jacket around a book.
 See Section 5.6.21 Jacketing.
 PaperPath The paper path module, path that paper follows through the machine.
 PressingStation The pressing station presses the cover to the book block.
 ShapeCutter The shape cutter produces special shapes like an envelope window or a heart-shaped beer mat.
 Note: The shape cutter module may contain tools that correspond to the actual dies.
-See ▶ Section 5.6.27 ShapeCutting.
-SpinePreparer The spine preparer prepares the spine of a book for hard and softcover production.
-See Section 5.6.29 SpinePreparation.
-SpineTaper The spine taper applies a tape strip to the spine of a book block.
-See Section 5.6.30 SpineTaping.
-Strapper The strapper straps a bundle of products.
-See ▶ Section 5.6.33 Strapping.
-ThreadSealer The thread sealer sews and seals a signature at the spine.
-See Section 5.6.34 ThreadSealing.
-ThreadSewer The thread sewer sews all signatures of a book block together.
-See ▶ Section 5.6.35 ThreadSewing.
+See Section 5.6.27 ShapeCutting.

-Table A.64: Module Types for Digital Printing (Sheet 1 of 2)
+Table A.60: Module Types for Postpress (Sheet 2 of 2)